prnvoid/research-paper-notes-/recommender-systems/bert4rec.md

 Self-attention allows every item in a sequence to interact with every other item.

-This helps in identifying relationships between distant items.
+This helps in identifying relationships between distant items for recommendation.

 ## Dataset